-In May 2014, the Federal Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers (Topic 606) ("ASC 606"), which requires entities to recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-We adopted ASC 606 using the modified retrospective method for contracts that were not completed as of April 1, 2018, and recorded a reduction of \$600,000 to accrued liabilities and a corresponding increase to retained earnings related to gross margin on home sales that were previously deferred for the cumulative effect of the adoption.
+In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers (Topic 606) ("ASC 606"), which requires entities to recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+The Company adopted ASC 606 using the modified retrospective method for contracts that were not completed as of April 1, 2018, and recorded a reduction of \$600,000 to accrued liabilities and a corresponding increase to retained earnings related to gross margin on home sales that were previously deferred for the cumulative effect of the adoption.
 Prior periods were not restated.
 There were no significant changes to processes or internal controls as a result of the adoption of ASC 606.
 See Note 2 for additional information.

 In January 2016, the FASB issued ASU 2016-01, Financial Instruments (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities ("ASU 2016-01").
 The Company adopted ASU 2016-01 on April 1, 2018 using the modified retrospective transition method.
 Upon adoption, we reclassified \$1.6 million in gains, net of tax, related to available-for-sale equity investment securities from accumulated other comprehensive income to retained earnings as a cumulative-effect adjustment.
-Under the new guidance, these securities will continue to be measured at fair value; however, the changes in unrealized net holding gains and losses will be reported in earnings.
+Under the new guidance, these securities will continue to be measured at fair value; however, the changes in unrealized net holding gains and losses will be reported in earnings instead of recording these amounts in Accumulated other comprehensive income on the Consolidated Balance Sheet.
 Comparative information continues to be reported under the accounting standards in effect for the period.
-The effect of the change for the three months ended June 30, 2018 was an increase to income before income taxes of approximately \$1.6 million, which is either included in Net revenue or Other income, net on the Consolidated Statements of Comprehensive Income, depending on the nature of the investment.
+The effect of the change for the three and nine months ended December 29, 2018 was a decrease in income before income taxes of \$2.9 million and \$1.5 million, respectively, which impacts either Net revenue or Other income, net on the Consolidated Statements of Comprehensive Income, depending on the nature of the investment.

 In November 2016, the FASB issued ASU 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash (a consensus of the FASB Emerging Issues Task Force) ("ASU 2016-18"), which requires restricted cash to be included with cash and cash equivalents when reconciling beginning and ending cash on the statement of cash flows.
-We adopted ASU 2016-18 on April 1, 2018 using the retrospective transition method.
+The Company adopted ASU 2016-18 on April 1, 2018 using the retrospective transition method.
 The comparative information in our Consolidated Statements of Cash Flows has been adjusted accordingly.
 The impact from adoption of this guidance was not material to our Consolidated Statements of Cash Flows.
 The following table provides a reconciliation of cash, cash equivalents and restricted cash reported within the accompanying Consolidated Balance Sheets to the combined amounts shown on the Consolidated Statements of Cash Flows (in thousands):

-June 30, 2018 July 1, 2017
+De cember 29, 2018 December 30 2017

-Cash and cash equivalents \$ 177,487 \$ 129,509
+Cash and cash equivalents \$ 192,869 \$ 138,974

-Restricted cash, current 12,918 13,323
+Restricted cash, current 11,284 9,993

-Restricted cash 1,066 725
+Restricted cash 454 728

-\$ 191,471 \$ 143,557
+\$ 204,607 \$ 149,695